department-of-veterans-affairs/vagov-content/pages/health-care/make-a-payment.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

 You have options such as requesting a monthly repayment plan or disputing the charges on your billing statement.
-But you need to act quickly.
-If you don't pay your balance or set up an approved repayment plan within 30 days, we're required by law to add late charges.
-These charges include interest (starting from the date the charges first appeared on your statement) plus a monthly administrative cost or collection fee. <br>
+But you need to act quickly to avoid late charges, interest, or collection actions. <br>
 [Find out how to manage your VA copay debt](/health-care/manage-copay-debt/).

 </div>